 The .357 Magnum today is a favorite of handgun connoisseurs with its rich history, home defense with its excellent terminal ballistics, and hunters as well.
 The variety of .357 Mag rounds allows the shooter to match his ammunition well with the task at hand.
 The most common .357 Mag bullet weights range anywhere from 120-160gr and come in designs that range from deep penetration to rapid expansion and fragmentation.

 From that point, the .44 Mag has been a cornerstone in American handguns and even in American culture.
-While it has been eclipsed by newer calibers, the .44 Mag still offers extremely high velocities and energy from handguns.
-These specifications gave gun owners the option for a hard hitting and deep penetrating handgun cartridge, and that remains true to this day.
+While it has been eclipsed by newer cartridges, the .44 Mag still offers extremely high velocities and energy from handguns.
+These specifications gave gun owners the option for a hard-hitting and deep penetrating handgun cartridge, and that remains true to this day.

-Like the .357 Mag, the .44 Mag can also be used in carbines chambered for the caliber and is a great option for hunting purposes where the recoil will be less severe.
+Like the .357 Mag, the .44 Mag can also be used in carbines chambered for the cartridge and is a great option for hunting purposes where the recoil will be less severe.

 The .44 Mag can accept and propel much heavier grain bullets than the .357 Mag.
-Bullet weights can range from anywhere between 180 to 300gr.
-There are even lighter and heavier bullets for this caliber though they’re availability is more limited.
+Bullet weights can range from anywhere from 180 to 300gr.
+There are even lighter and heavier bullets for this cartridge though they’re availability is more limited.

 |Parent Case||.38 Special||.44 S&W Special|

-The .357 Mag cartridge is a much smaller diameter bullet than its .44 Mag counterpart.
+The .357 Mag is a much smaller diameter bullet than its .44 Mag counterpart.
 While the case and overall length are similar, the .44 Mag is much wider and voluminous cartridge that can hold more powder and withstand a higher amount of pressure when the powder is ignited.
+As you can imagine, this is most likely going to result in pretty different ballistic and terminal performances between the two different cartridges which we will look at in detail shortly.
+The increased neck diameter also means that the .44 Mag is going to hold bullets at much heavier grains than the .357 Mag as you will see just below where we have listed several rounds for each cartridge.

-To look at the ballistic and other performance characteristics, we have chosen four rounds for each cartridge that covers a range of bullet weights and designs.
+To look at the ballistic and other performance characteristics, we have chosen five factory rounds for each cartridge that covers a range of bullet weights and designs.
 Below, we have listed these rounds.

 - .357 Mag Federal Personal Defense Jacketed Hollow Point 125gr